omotarita/cw2/README.md

 5. Verifiability - can they be tested?

-Given the validation criteria and their relative weighting scores, I decided to implement all the requirements except ... and ... ltimately I decided to implement the majority of the listed requirements, aside from the bottom two as they seemed more ... (?? did I?)
+Given the validation criteria and their relative weighting scores, I decided to implement all the requirements except ... and ... ltimately I decided to implement the majority of the listed requirements, aside from last one as they seemed more ... (?? did I? - yes i did: i will not be implementing the requirement which connects accounts -- too hard, can't access data)

 ## Design